jaz303/ztest/README.markdown

 ----------

 Available assertions are defined in `inc/assertions.php`.
 These should be self-explanatory.
 Perhaps the only thing to note is that there is no vanilla `assert()` function - I opted for `ensure()` instead of monkeying with PHP's own `assert()` implementation.

+Usage examples for built-in assertions can be found in `examples/test/TestAssertions.php`.
+Be sure to check out how ztest uses lambdas to perform tests that would otherwise be pretty clunky.